awsdocs/amazon-rekognition-developer-guide/doc_source/API_TestingDataResult.md

 # TestingDataResult<a name="API_TestingDataResult"></a>

-A Sagemaker Groundtruth format manifest file representing the dataset used for testing\.
+Sagemaker Groundtruth format manifest files for the input, output and validation datasets that are used and created during testing\.

 ## Contents<a name="API_TestingDataResult_Contents"></a>